RealOrangeOne/django-tasks/README.md

 - `DummyBackend`: Don't execute the tasks, just store them.
 This is especially useful for testing.
 - `ImmediateBackend`: Execute the task immediately in the current thread
+- `DatabaseBackend`: Store tasks in the database (via Django's ORM), and retrieve and execute them using the `db_worker` management command

 ### Defining tasks